casid/jte/DOCUMENTATION.md

 ### Unsafe

-In rare cases you may want to skip output escaping for a certain element.
+In rare cases, you may want to skip output escaping for a specific element.
 You can do this by using `$unsafe{}` instead of `${}`.
 For instance, to trust the `userName`, you would write:

 ```html
 <div>$unsafe{userName}</div>
 ```

 The syntax `$unsafe{}` was picked on purpose.
-Whenever you use it, you're risking [XSS attacks](https://owasp.org/www-community/attacks/xss/) and you should carefully consider if it really is okay to trust the data you're outputting.
+Whenever you use it, you're risking [XSS attacks](https://owasp.org/www-community/attacks/xss/), and you should carefully consider if it really is okay to trust the data you're outputting.

 ### Custom output escaping

 It is possible to provide your own implementation of `HtmlTemplateOutput`.
-Maybe you want to extend the default [OwaspHtmlTemplateOutput](jte-runtime/src/main/java/gg/jte/html/OwaspHtmlTemplateOutput.java), or use your own implementation.
+Maybe you want to extend the default [OwaspHtmlTemplateOutput](jte-runtime/src/main/java/gg/jte/html/OwaspHtmlTemplateOutput.java), or use your implementation.

 Before rendering, you'd simply wrap the actual `TemplateOutput` you are using: